BahirevAristarh/BahirevAristarh/README.md

 I have 2 years of commercial development in JavaScript as a frontend developer (React, Handlebars, Svetle), I also write in Golang and Python.
 Improving and continuing to study UI/UX design 🖥

-📌I participate in the development of projects: Fond Liberica (https://gitlab.com/liberica-ide), Calmira GNU/Linux(-libre) (https://github.com/CalmiraLinux) and testing the Yamux project (https:// gitlab.com/KirMozor/Yamux)
+📌 I participate in the development of projects: Fond Liberica (https://gitlab.com/liberica-ide), Calmira GNU/Linux(-libre) (https://github.com/CalmiraLinux) and testing the Yamux project (https:// gitlab.com/KirMozor/Yamux)

 ## Linux, UNIX
 I love Linux and build my professional work around this kernel and operating systems based on it, such as Arch Linux (https://archlinux.org/), Fedora (https://getfedora.org/) and Calmira GNU/Linux(- libre) (https://gitlab.com/calmiralinux) 🐧